Policy Transfer for Continuous-Time Reinforcement Learning: A (Rough) Differential Equation Approach: Benefit of transfer learning: IPO and its local super-linear convergence for LQRs

+Having studied the general properties of transfer learning between continuous-time RL problems, we now present an explicit learning algorithm called IPO (\ie Iterative Policy Optimization) for the optimal policy of LQR, taking advantage of the Gaussian structure of its optimal policy.

-Now we design an Iterative Policy Optimization (IPO) learning algorithm for LQRs.
-We will first establish its global linear convergence, and then show its super-linear convergence when the initial policy lies in a certain neighborhood of the optimal policy.
-As a corollary, in the context of transfer learning, we will see that such an algorithm yields an optimal policy for any closely related LQR with an appropriate initialization (\ie policy transfer).
-Our algorithm is analogous to the IPO algorithm developed for discrete-time LQRs in \cite{guo2023fast}, hence the adopted name IPO.
+For this IPO learning algorithm, we will first establish its global linear convergence, and then show its super-linear convergence when the initial policy lies in a certain neighborhood of the optimal policy.
+As a corollary, in the context of transfer learning, such an algorithm yields an optimal policy for any closely related LQR with an appropriate initialization (\ie policy transfer).
+Our algorithm is analogous to the IPO algorithm developed for discrete-time LQRs in \cite{guo2026fast}, hence the adopted name IPO.

 The algorithm and the analysis rely crucially on the Gaussian form of the LQR's optimal policy.
-Indeed, given the special form of \eqref{eq: NE_policy}, it suffices to optimize only within the following class of Gaussian policies:
+Indeed, given the special form of \eqref{eq: NE_policy}, it suffices to only optimize within the following class of Gaussian policies:

 where $K_t$ and $\Sigma_t$ are of appropriate shapes, and there exists $\delta_1 > 0$ such that $\Sigma_t - \delta_1 I \succeq 0$ for any $t \in [0, T]$.
 By \eqref{eq: NE_policy}, we observe that